-\Demographic information was acquired from various sources as generally noted in the footnotes.
+Demographic information was acquired from various sources as generally noted in the footnotes.

-- A. City of Kansas City, Missouri. - \Kansas City, MO, is the largest city in Missouri.
+- A. City of Kansas City, Missouri. - 1.
+Kansas City, MO, is the largest city in Missouri.
 Census data from the year 2020 ranks the City of Kansas City 36th nationally with an estimated population of 508,090 within 200,826 households (2.53 persons per household).
-The average population density is over 1,613.07 per square mile.
-Kansas City has a diverse population estimated to be 52.8% White (non-Hispanic/Latino), 12.0% Hispanic/Latino, 25.78% Black/African American, 0.36% American Indian/Alaska Native, 3.11% Asian, 0.29% Native Hawaiian/Pacific Islander, 5.2% Mixed. - B. The Kansas City Region - Located in the Federal Emergency Management Agency's Region VII (FEMA) (816-283-7061) (whose offices are located here) and the Missouri State Emergency Management Agency's (SEMA) (573-526-9100 24-hr, 573-645-6646 Region A Coordinator (call first)) Region A, Kansas City, Missouri, is recognized as a partner in the region combining with the four counties in which it resides as well as four counties in Kansas (Leavenworth, Wyandotte, Johnson, and Miami), and an additional county in Missouri (Ray) through the Mid-America Regional Council (MARC) (816-474-4240).
-This relationship permits partnering with other jurisdictions during disasters. - C. Functional and Access Needs Population - \The term "functional and access needs" is used to characterize populations that may have additional needs in functional areas (for example but not limited to: communication needs, transportation needs, supervision/medical care needs, or lack of the ability to maintain independent living).
-According to US Census Bureau (301-763-4636 or 800-923-8282), approximately 13.0% of the population of the
+The average population density is over 1,613.07 per square mile4.
+Kansas City has a diverse population estimated to be 52.8% White (non-Hispanic/Latino), 12.0% Hispanic/Latino.
+25.78% Black/African American.
+0.36% American Indian/Alaska Native, 3.11% Asian, 0.29% Native Hawaiian/Pacific Islander, 5.2% Mixed. - B. The Kansas City Region - 1.
+Located in the Federal Emergency Management Agency's Region VII (FEMA) (816-283-7061) (whose offices are located here) and the Missouri State Emergency Management Agency's (SEMA) (573-526-9100 24-hr, 573-645-6646 Region A Coordinator (call first)) Region A, Kansas City, Missouri, is recognized as a partner in the region combining with the four counties in which it resides as well as four counties in Kansas (Leavenworth, Wyandotte, Johnson, and Miami), and an additional county in Missouri (Ray) through the Mid-America Regional Council (MARC) (816-474-4240).
+This relationship permits partnering with other jurisdictions during disasters. - C. Access and Functional Needs Population - 1.
+The term "access and functional needs" is used to characterize populations that may have additional needs in functional areas (for example but not limited to: communication needs, transportation needs, supervision/medical care needs, or lack of the ability to maintain independent living).
+According to US Census Bureau (301-763-4636 or 800-923-8282), approximately 13.0% of the population of the Kansas City Region can be classified as having access and functional needs (not counting non-English speakers, low income, homeless, etc.).
+Utilizing these figures, approximately 66,051 persons within Kansas City, MO fall within this category. - D. Economics and Commerce - 1.
+Kansas City is an economic center for the Midwestern United States:

-&lt;sup>3 Information taken from the US Census Bureau, City-Data.com, Wikipedia, and other sources.
+3 Information taken from the US Census Bureau, City-Data.com, Wikipedia, and other sources.

-&lt;sup>4 Based on the 2020 US Census.
+4 Based on the 2020 US Census.